PavanRangani/docs/docs/prd/legal-entities/deceased-terminated-legal-entity.md

 - Termination can be reverted back anytime using `Undo Terminate`
 - If same individual already exits an active joint, system restrict the undo terminate action.
   - For that, system shows proper dialog.
 See this //TODO
+- When any Joint is terminated, system will auto set its household to blank.

 ## UI Requirements